When is 13 Reasons Why season 4 released? What’s going to happen?

 Netflix often performs it fairly near the chest with 13 Causes Why, holding again on releasing trailers for the second and third seasons till simply a few weeks earlier than they launched.

-- 13 Causes Why season three soundtrack – each tune by episode
+- 13 Causes Why season three soundtrack – each track by episode

 - Dylan Minnette as Clay Jensen